cugni/meetupExamples/README.md

    // generates the assembly of the driver in
    //
    ```
-2. Package the our code.
+2. Package our code.
 We will have to load it too
    ```
    cd ../meetupExamples/
    sbt package